The risk of household secondary invasive Group A Streptococcal infections after a prophylaxis policy change in the Netherlands

 Conclusions and relevance

-We observed a reduction in secondary iGAS risk among household contacts after implementing an expanded antibiotic prophylaxis policy.
+In this nationwide cohort study, we observed a reduction in secondary iGAS risk among household contacts after implementation of an expanded antibiotic prophylaxis policy.

 Article activity feed